mrspeaker/Omega500/README.md

 ### Input

 Bind keys to "actions".
 The actions are just strings that make sense for your game... "fire", "jump", "decapitate"... whatever...
-You match the keycode (or a label like "up", "down" - see Ω.input for the list) to the action:
+You match the keycode (or a label like "up", "down" - see `Ω.input` for the full list) to the action:

 	Ω.input.bind([
-		["space", "fire"],
-		["escape", "escape"],
 		["left", "left"],
 		["right", "right"],
 		["up", "up"],
-		["down", "down"]
+		["down", "down"],

+        ["space", "fire"],
+        ["touch", "fire"],
+        [13, "fire"],

 	]);

 This lets you have multiple keys bind to the same action.
+In the example above the touch screen, space bar, and the enter key (keycode 13 (which incidentally also has the alias "enter")) all trigger the action "fire".

 Then to test:

-	if (Ω.input.pressed("fire")) {
-		// Fire button pressed
-	}

-Also: released (== wasDown && !isDown), isDown, wasDown, release (forces a key to be released)
+    if (Ω.input.pressed("fire")) // A button with the action "fire" was pressed if (Ω.input.released("fire")) // A button with the action "fire" was released if (Ω.input.isDown("up")) // Button is being held down if (Ω.input.wasDown("left")) // Button was down in the last frame

+To force an action to be released (even if user still holding down button):

+    Ω.input.release("left")

 ### Image

+Usually you load the image as a class property (so it is preloaded).
+Don't be afraid to add the same image in many classes - it will only be loaded once.

+    var img = new Ω.Image("res/minecraft.png")

+In container render:

+    img.render(gfx, 10, 10)

-Can be loaded "flipped" (flip x=1, flip 2=2, flip both=3)
+The image can be loaded "flipped" (flip x=1, flip 2=2, flip both=3)

+    // Load the image upside down
+    new Ω.Image("res/minecraft.png", 2)

 ### Sound

+Usually you load the sound as a class property (so it is preloaded).

+    var sound = new Ω.Sound("res/boink.wav")

 If you don't put an extension it'll choose .mp3 if supported, else .ogg

+To play a sound:

+    sound.play();

-### SpriteSheet
+### Sprite sheets

 Specify tile sheet, tile w and tile h.